 This Best Easy Vegan Cake Pops Recipe is so easy to make and a perfect party food too.
 Cake balls are all the rage right now and I didn’t want vegans to be left behind, so without further ado please welcome Vegan Cake Balls!
 Chocolate Cake Balls are easy to make and fun to eat!

 From what I can tell Cake Balls made their debut on the Bakeralla site.
 And what a buzz they have created since then.
 I’ve seen them on a variety of sites, different versions of the sweet original theme.
 With a cake mix, a container of icing, and chocolate coating, these little lovelies don’t hold back on sweetness.

-Inspired by the 3G Brownie post, I took a box of yellow cake mix, stirred in a can of pumpkin, baked that in the oven and used only 3/4 of a container of icing.
+I took a box of yellow cake mix, stirred in a can of pumpkin, baked that in the oven and used only 3/4 of a container of icing.
 My family will admit that these are still very sweet, but these bite-size morsels are easy to eat in moderation.
 Pop one in your mouth after lunch and enjoy the moment.

 The weekend is coming.
 So kick back, make some Vegan Cake balls, and wait for the looks of delight from your family when they bite into these sweet balls of fun!